danktec/wordpress-docker/README.md

 docker restart wordpress_web_1
 ```

-A more detailed setup is available on
+A more detailed setup is available on Medium https://medium.com/@1dank/wordpress-on-docker-on-a-droplet-6249b525ad95